amirulirfn1/Mahardika/react-pwa/README.md

-# Mahardika PWA
+# Mahardika Healthcare Management System

-A Progressive Web Application built with React, Firebase, and Tailwind CSS.
+A modern healthcare management system built with React and Firebase.

 ## Features